 I only have a limited number in the shop right now, so it might be sold out by the time you read this!

 UPDATE: It's now sold out.
-I've contacted the Nosostras Tarot team to restock, as I would love to host their deck for a little while longer.
-For now, you can get the complete deck from them here and have it shipped from Brazil.
+I was going to get more, but I will not be restocking for a couple reasons: one being an increase in shipping costs for me to order more decks.
+It'd be more affordable for you to just buy directly from them.
+You can get the complete deck from them here and have it shipped from Brazil.
 The website is in Portuguese, but you can navigate to their email for easier communication.

 Lo Scarabeo is celebrating 30 years with this limited numbered edition of 1,987 copies to honor the year they were founded in Italy.
 The gorgeous, colorful artwork is by Fabio Listrani, artist of the Night Sun Tarot.